 Funding and Institutional Reputation

 Funding agencies often look at impact factors when they assess the potential of a proposed project.
-Day to day, a track record of publishing in high‑impact venues can make the difference between a grant being approved or dismissed.
+Think about it: a track record of publishing in high‑impact venues can make the difference between a grant being approved or dismissed.
 Universities and research institutes also use these numbers to gauge the overall health of their departments, which can affect everything from hiring decisions to building allocations.

 How It Works (or How to Do It)